Rainbow color sorting starts with these bears.

 Kids gravitate towards them.
 My four-year-old uses the bears to create patterns, and my three-year-old sorts them by color before taking them for a train ride.

-The supply list for this is SUPER SIMPLE!
+The prewriting supply list for this is super simple.

-Allow your preschooler to think about what they should do. - This is an important step!
+- Allow your preschooler to think about what they should do.

-Encourage and prompt by saying things such as: "Wow look at all of those bears in your bin!
+- Encourage and prompt by saying things such as: “Wow, look at all of those bears in your bin!
 I wonder if any are the same color of the rainbow?
-Where should we place them?" - With this, they are begining to think about color sorting and classification.
+Where should we place them?” – With this, they are beginning to think about color sorting and classification.

 What makes this Breakfast Invitation perfect for prewriting?

 Encourage left to right movement.

 Invite your preschooler to begin on the left of the rainbow.

 Grip the bears to also strengthening small hand muscles, which will help later with holding a pencil.

 RELATED: Holding a pencil begins long before forming a letter.
 Start with these fun fine motor ideas.